tdurieux/anonymous_github/docs/mongodb-replication.md

 - The production standalone MongoDB is healthy.
 - You have a recent, verified `mongodump` backup.
-- The repository is installed at the same path on both servers.
+- The repository is installed on both servers; the absolute paths and owners may be different.
 - Both servers run the same repository revision.
 - Both servers run the exact same MongoDB version.
 - Tailscale is connected on both servers.